A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Discussion

-This conclusion depends on our spectral-timing model being correct.
-While it is extremely successful in reproducing the overall shape of the observed variability power spectra and lags, we note that there is room for improvement, especially in the soft band, and the derived accretion speed depends in a complex way on all the model components.
-Nonetheless, we show here a proof of concept, that the variability data allow us to probe the dynamics of the X-ray emitting region in such a way as to enable us to distinguish the nature and geometry of the hot flow, and how it connects to the jet.
+We show here a proof of concept that the variability data allow us to probe the dynamics of the X-ray emitting region in such a way as to enable us to distinguish the nature and geometry of the hot flow, and how it connects to the jet.
+We plan to improve the timing model and perform a more comprehensive spectral-timing analysis in future works.